lucaslui/lucaslui/README.md

 #### Hi there, I'm Lucas and I am

-- 👨‍💻 Working as a senior software developer
+- 👨‍💻 Working as a Senior Software Developer
-- 📖 Studying data enginnering and data science
+- 📖 Studying out of curiosity topics in Data Enginnering and Data Science
-- 🎓 Finishing my PhD degree
+- 🎓 Finishing my PhD degree in area of IoT Solutions
-- 🐧 Passionate about open source projects like linux, gnome and vscode.
+- 🐧 Passionate about open source projects like Linux, Gnome and VSCode

 #### Languages ​​I use frequently